Ball python

 The ball python (Python regius), also called the royal python, is a python species native to West and Central Africa, where it lives in grasslands, shrublands and open forests.
 This nonvenomous constrictor is the smallest of the African pythons, growing to a maximum length of 182 cm.
 The name "ball python" refers to its tendency to curl into a ball when stressed or frightened.

 Taxonomy

-Boa regia was the scientific name proposed by George Shaw in 1802 for a pale variegated python from an indistinct place in Africa.
+Python Regius was the scientific name proposed by the biologist George Shaw in 1802 for a pale variegated python from an indistinct place in Africa.

 The generic name Python was proposed by François Marie Daudin in 1803 for non-venomous flecked snakes.
 Between 1830 and 1849, several generic names were proposed for the same zoological specimen described by Shaw, including Enygrus by Johann Georg Wagler, Cenchris and Hertulia by John Edward Gray.
 Gray also described four specimens that were collected in Gambia and were preserved in spirits and fluid.

+Etymology

+The specific name regius is a Latin adjective meaning "royal" or "of the king".
+The English common name "royal python" (used chiefly in Europe) and the specific epithet are usually taken together to mean "royal python".
+Historical accounts and modern secondary sources have suggested that the epithet and common name may reflect a long-standing cultural association between the species and African rulers — a widely repeated claim is that ancient rulers (sometimes linked to stories about Cleopatra) wore the snakes as living bracelets — but the historical evidence for that precise claim is limited and the attribution is of uncertain veracity; therefore sources treat it as a traditional explanation rather than a proven historical fact.